-Dysautonomia is the medical term for a malfunctioning autonomic nervous system (ANS).
+Dysautonomia is the medical term for a malfunctioning autonomic nervous system (ANS), aka autonomic disorder(s).
 The ANS controls the automatic functions of the body to keep it in balance.
 It responds to stressors such as physical exertion, position changes, cold, heat, and strong emotions.

 There are many autonomic functions in addition to the examples listed below.
 The severity of dysautonomia symptoms varies widely.
 Many Sjogren’s patients have subclinical manifestations that can be measured but have no obvious symptoms.
-On the other hand, dysautonomias may be severe and disabling.
+In others, the symptoms may be severe and disabling.

 EXAMPLES OF THE AUTONOMIC NERVOUS SYSTEM FUNCTIONS:

 Blood pressure, heart rate, and blood vessels adjust automatically to respond to body position changes, exertion, emotional events, etc.

 Pupils: contract in bright light and dilate in the dark.

 Saliva and tear flow.
 Dryness symptoms appear to be due in part to autonomic dysfunction.